Skip to main content

 Relating to first responders; to require certain benefits be made available to first responders suffering from work-related post-traumatic stress disorder; to make certain leave benefits available to employed first responders; and to have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of Section 111.05 of the Constitution of Alabama of 2022.

-This bill would authorize a fund to disburse the benefits, to be established by the Alabama League of Municipalities and regulated by the Secretary of the Department of Labor.
+• A Fund is established to administer the benefits, created by the Alabama League of Municipalities and regulated by the Secretary of Labor; benefits are exempt from state income tax.

 Subjects